Isonychia Wiggle Emerger

 Measuring the Length of your Shank

-One way to do this is to lay them side by side and cover the excess with your finger.
+One way to do this is to lay them side by side and cover the excess of the wiggle shank with your finger.

-That excess can now be hidden in your vise itself as you tie the tail, so as not to divert your eye to where it doesn’t need to be.
+Once you have figured out the length needed, the excess can be hidden in your vise itself as you tie the tail, so as not to divert your eye to where it doesn’t need to be.

 Place your shank in the vise, and position it so only whats needed is showing.
 Now you can tie on it as if it were a normal hook.